FAQS

 Do you use social media data?

-No. Until there is some concrete evidence that the number of Facebook friends you have is predictive of loan repayment, we'll pass.
+No. Until there is concrete evidence that the number of Facebook friends you have is predictive of loan repayment, we'll pass.
 Social media can be somewhat useful in fraud identification, but before you invest too heavily in this approach you might Google "catfishing".
 We rely upon third party data sources that validate their data.